Spring Feasts Fulfilled in AD33 2nd Edition

 Exodus 13: 7 Unleavened bread shall be eaten seven days.
 And no leavened bread shall be seen among you, nor shall leaven be seen among you in all your quarters.
 8 And you shall tell your son in that day, saying, ‘This is done because of what the Lord did for me when I came up from Egypt.’
 9 It shall be as a sign to you on your hand and as a memorial between your eyes, that the Lord’s law may be in your mouth; for with a strong hand the Lord has brought you out of Egypt.
 10 You shall therefore keep this ordinance in its season from year to year.

-143 Can you see that the purging of sin that Hebrews 1: 3 was speaking of was not a fulfillment of the Holy Convocation Day of Atonement that the Pre Millennial Preterist claim to be but it was The Lord’s Passover that the cross fulfilled as shown in:
+133 Can you see that the purging of sin that Hebrews 1: 3 was speaking of was not a fulfillment of the Day of Atonement that the Pre Millennial Preterist claim to be; but it was after the Passover “at the cross” in the Feast of Unleavened bread that the purging of sin was fulfilled as shown in:

 1 Corinthians 5:7 Therefore purge out the old leaven, that you may be a new lump, since you truly are unleavened.
 For indeed Christ, our Passover, was sacrificed for us.
 8 Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.